FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 }
 ```

-This is pretty nice, we could say try an read in the first 100 bytes of our file and then our
+This is pretty nice, we could say try and read in the first 100 bytes of our file and then our
 `parse_header` would just work, since it takes a slice of bytes as well.
 However this could be a bit
 problematic since the `buf` we are providing is a fixed size but `read` doesn't always fill `buf`
 even if there are enough bytes in the file to do so, we would need to _maybe_ make multiple calls to